excalidraw/excalidraw/src/packages/excalidraw/README.md

 You might want to use this when you want to load excalidraw with some initial elements and app state.

+#### Storing custom data on Excalidraw elements

+Beyond attributes that Excalidraw elements alredy support, you can store custom data on each element in a `customData` object.
+The type of the attribute is [`Record<string, any>`](https://github.com/excalidraw/excalidraw/blob/master/src/element/types.ts#L59) and is optional.

+You can use this to add any extra information you need to keep track of.

 #### `ref`

 You can pass a `ref` when you want to access some excalidraw APIs.
 We expose the below APIs: